Software Subscription vs One-time License Break-even Calculator

 36320720400

 Before the one-year mark, the subscription is cheaper.
 By three years, the license saves $400.
-This is exactly the kind of gap that can hide in monthly budgeting: a payment that feels modest in isolation becomes large when it continues long enough.
+That is the kind of gap that can hide in a software budget review, because a payment that feels small at first becomes substantial when it repeats long enough.

-The first number in the result is the break-even month.
-Think of it as the crossover point, not a recommendation by itself.
-If your likely usage is far shorter than that month, the subscription may remain the lower-cost route despite the fact that ownership wins eventually.
+The first number in the software subscription vs one-time license result is the break-even month.
+Treat it as the crossover point, not as a recommendation by itself.
+If your likely usage is far shorter than that month, the subscription may remain the lower-cost route even though ownership wins eventually.
 If your likely usage is far longer than that month, the one-time license usually has the financial advantage, even if it requires more cash up front.

 The next part of the result compares total spending across your chosen horizon.
 That matters because purchasing decisions are often tied to a real planning window: a client contract, a school year, a funding cycle, a tax year, or the expected life of a machine.
 Over that specific horizon, the calculator reports the total cost of the license path and the subscription path.
 The stated difference is simply subscription cost minus license cost.
 A positive difference means the subscription costs more; a negative difference means the subscription still costs less over the months you entered.